danielabar/meblog/src/markdown/activerecord-dependent-options.md

 * Calling `destroy` on a book belonging to an author that has other books fails on a foreign key constraint, at the point when attempting to delete the associated author, because there are still other books referencing this author.
 * Calling `delete` on a book works to delete just that book.

 It looks like these options don't interfere with each other and behave the same as if only one was specified.
-But having `dependent: :delete` on the belongs_to side of the relationship is still problematic, as was explained in Scenario 13.
+But having `dependent: :delete` on the belongs_to side of the relationship is still problematic, as was explained in [Scenario 11](../activerecord-dependent-options/#11-belongs-to-delete).

 ### 14: Belongs to Delete Has Many Nullify